BijeshShrestha/grad-final/README.md

 # Instruction to run the project locally
-    - Clone the repository from https://github.com/BijeshShrestha/grad-final
+    - Fork the repository from https://github.com/BijeshShrestha/grad-final
     - Navigate to the project directory
     - Run the following command to create a virtual environment **In Linux/Unix:**